LiMinggang/madedit-mod/README.txt

 Todo:
 FreeBSD packaging (with FreeBSD 10.01)

-Mod v0.3.4
+Mod v0.3.3.1
-1. Fix issue of ReplaceTextAll being recorded as FindTextAll
+1. Fix: ReplaceTextAll being recorded as FindTextAll
+2. Fix: Replace button did the same as ReplaceAll
+3. Fix: Change local scripts dir to HomeDir instead of AppDir for Linux
+4. Fix: Use FileSelector instead of Openfile dialog to save script
+5. Fix: Text inversion not working under GTK+3
+6. New: Dynamically add saved script on menu list if saving in script home
-2. New: GTK+3 support (GTK+2 as default)
+7. New: GTK+3 support (GTK+2 as default)
-3. New: Dynamically add recorded scripts in Toolbar
+8. Fix: Right click menu issue under GTK+3
+9. Fix: Text inversion issue under GTK+3
+10. Fix: Syntax/Locale directory update for Linux

 Mod v0.3.3
 1. Update MiniPython to Python 2.7.10